Flag of Flanders

-The flag of Flanders, sometimes called the Vlaamse Leeuw ("Flemish Lion") or leeuwenvlag ("Lion flag"), is the flag of the Flemish Community and Flemish Region in Belgium.
+The flag of Flanders, sometimes called Vlaamse Leeuw ("Flemish Lion") or leeuwenvlag ("Lion flag"), is the flag of the Flemish Community and Flemish Region in Belgium.
 The flag was officially adopted by the Cultural Council for the Dutch Cultural Community (Cultuurraad voor de Nederlandse Cultuurgemeenschap) in 1973, and later, in 1985, by its successor, the Flemish Parliament.
 In 1990, the coat of arms was also adopted as an official symbol.

 Design

 The flag is described as: "Or, a lion rampant armed and langued Gules".

 The lion is depicted standing on its hind legs and clawing, facing right, which is the viewer's left.

 History

 History of the lion

 The Flemish lion derives from the arms of the Counts of Flanders.
 Their first appearance is on a seal of Count Philip of Alsace, dating from 1163.
 As such they constitute the oldest of the many territorial arms bearing a lion in the Low Countries.
 Still, Count Philip was not the first of his line to bear a lion, for his cousin, William of Ypres, already used a seal with a lion passant in 1158; and the shield on the enamel effigy of about 1155 from the tomb of his maternal uncle, Geoffrey Plantagenet, Count of Anjou, bears numerous lions rampant.

 When the county of Flanders was inherited by the Dukes of Burgundy in 1405, the Flemish lion was placed on an escutcheon in their dynastic arms.
 It passed with the rest of the Burgundian inheritance to the House of Habsburg in 1482.
 The Habsburgs would bear the title and arms of the county of Flanders until 1795.
 As part of the claims and counterclaims resulting from War of the Spanish Succession, the Flemish lion likewise featured in the arms of Kings of Spain until 1931 and in the arms of the kingdom of the Two Sicilies until 1860.